Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Evaluation

 \subsection{Comprehensive Benchmark}

 To compare BCSD methods in a comprehensive way, we build an extensive benchmark based on multiple advanced works~\cite{xu2017neural, marcelli2022machine, wang2022jtrans}.
-The benchmark comprises of two datasets, two detection tasks, and six measure metrics, where two datasets are utilized separately for each of the two detection tasks.
+The benchmark comprises of two datasets, two detection tasks, and five measure metrics.